BrewhouseTeam/brewhouseteam.github.io/_posts/2015-05-13-emberjs-an-antidote-to-your-hype-fatigue.md

 so most of the Ember community has already been writing the next version of JavaScript for over half a year.

-ES6 also provides (finally) a class system for JavaSciprt.
+ES6 also provides (finally) a class system for JavaScript.
 Historically, Ember (and almost every other framework) has shipped with its own class system.
 You cannot use ES6 classes for Ember objects today, but no worries, it's already [in the works](https://github.com/emberjs/ember.js/issues/10341).
 Presumably, the